Stonelinks/jekyll-gettext-plugin/README.md

 You can translate them using [Poedit](https://poedit.net/download).
 Whenever you save the po file, a `jekyll serve` rebuilds the site.

+Make sure all files are saved in UTF-8 encoding.

 ## Contributing